Sail cargoship for an emission free transport

 It's a hard job, exhausting, very little sleeping time, watches during the night, ... but at the end none of them regreets the trip.

 Unloading the ship from its cargo when it arrives in Europe is one of the most exiting step of the whole process of making chocolate from bean to bar !
 And I wish to every single chocolate maker to experience this.
 It's like enjoying something you have been waiting for long time.
-The crew sails almost 8 months to finally bring back the best cocoa beans filled with the energy of the ocean.
+The crew sails for about half a year to finally bring back the best cocoa beans filled with the energy of the ocean.
 And tradition is tradition, it has to be unloaded by hand and with music !

 Unloading cocoa beans - Picture from Fairtransport